cugos/cugos.github.com/2019-fall-fling/index.md

 weight: 0
 event_date: "Sunday October 6th,  2019"
 event_time: "8:30 AM - 4:00 PM"
-event_description: "Please join CUGOS, the UW Taskar Center for Accessible Technology and local OpenStreetMap community for an exciting one-day meeting on Pedestrian/Bike/Transit Access, Open Source Geospatial tools and data and Social Justice in and beyond the Puget Sound region.
+event_description: "Please join CUGOS, the UW Taskar Center for Accessible Technology and local OpenStreetMap community for an exciting one-day meeting on Pedestrian/Bike/Transit Access, Open Source Geospatial tools, data, and Social Justice in and beyond the Puget Sound region.
 <br><br>
 The event promises to be the largest Fling in CUGOS history, and will provide unprecedented opportunities for open geospatial software and open data collaboration.
 The Fall Fling is designed for anyone with an interest in maps, open source software, or open data.
 <br><br>